ethanshea-ms/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

     ssl_certificate_key /certs/<file-name>-key.pem;
 ```

-After getting a certificate, copying its pieces and updating the nginx configuration file, you're ready to begin the image building process.
+After you have retreived the certificate, copied its pieces, and updated the nginx configuration file, you will be ready to begin the image building process.

 To build the image, use the Docker file named `Dockerfile`.

 First, a couple assumptions

 * We'll be using Azure Container Registry (ACR) to publish our image before distributing it
-* Our local Docker is already loged into ACR.
+* Our local Docker container image is already loged into ACR.
 * Our hypothetical ACR name is "myregistry".
-Your may defer, so please update it properly along the following commands.
+Your name may defer, so please update it properly in the following commands.

 > If you're unfamiliar with ACR or have any questions, please follow this [demo on building and pushing an image into ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).